TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- we'd have to add remotes and assign branches to them

 - always calculate the tickrate from the referential player in case the tickrate suddenly changes

-- plan for full server replays
-	- it's just about saving the entropies
-	- server shall be frozen and never advance when there are no players
-	- keeping timing information in arena server vars
-		- we will anyway have to commandize the changing of these rules somehow
-	- server entropy different from mode entropy
-		- since it will also store player information
-	- server entropy serializer

 - Letting servers adjust the speed of the game
 	- bomb mode doesn't do timing, it just advances whenever asked, but it has to effecctively use the delta information